 The King Arts Complex offers performing, cultural and educational programs that provide high artistic merit, varied and diverse experiences, and which increase and disseminate knowledge regarding the vast and significant contributions of African-Americans to the culture and history of America and the world.
 Check out the Elijah Pierce Gallery or participate in the interactive exhibits anytime the complex is open.

 Ohio Statehouse, Downtown Columbus

 Capitol Square includes the Ohio Statehouse, Senate Building and Atrium.
 The buildings are not only working government offices but magnificent monuments to the people and the period during which Ohio’s democracy was founded and formed.
-Free, guided tours are offered Monday through Friday every hour on the hour with the first tour beginning at 10 a.m. and the last tour beginning at 3 p.m.
-Guided tours are also offered on Saturdays and Sundays at 12, 1, 2 , and 3 p.m.
+Guided tours are offered Monday through Friday every hour on the hour with the first tour beginning at 10 a.m. and the last tour beginning at 3 p.m.
+Guided tours are offered on Saturdays and Sundays at 12, 1, 2 , and 3 p.m.
 Please note that while the Ohio Statehouse is open to the public on the weekends, the House and Senate Chambers are kept locked, and are only available to be viewed during guided tours.

 Orton Geological Museum, Ohio State University School of Earth Sciences